cryptocheems/fah/README.md

 # fah

- Distribution script for folding at home
+Distribution script for Folding at Home for Cheemscoin